 If you already run Windows Server 2008 R2 and are considering an upgrade to Windows Server 2012 R2, Progent offers affordable and efficient Windows Server 2012 R2 upgrade services.

-If you are considering creating of a hybrid network architecture that integrates on-premises resources with public cloud services like those offered by Microsoft Azure, Progent can help you evaluate and deploy Windows Server 2016, which incorporates major elements of Azure technology and is designed to support hybrid networks.
-See Progent's Windows Server 2016 hybrid cloud solutions.
+If you are considering creating of a hybrid network architecture that integrates on-premises resources with public cloud services like those offered by Microsoft Azure, Progent can help you evaluate and deploy a current version of Windows Server that incorporates key elements of Azure technology and is designed to support hybrid networks.
+See Progent's Windows Server 2019 migration consulting and Windows Server 2016 hybrid cloud solutions.

 Progent's Online Support Helps Your Business Get Back to Business